So, here’s a little something I’ve been working with from my past – healing my heart if you will.

 But lately, I’ve been thinking a lot about the words “I love you.”
-I have held the belief that if you love someone, you should tell them.
+I believe that if you love someone, you should tell them.
 Often.
 It doesn’t matter if it is a friend, a lover, a partner, a child, a family member, or anyone else in your life.
 I wish we would express our love more freely or more often in this world.

 And that’s what I’ve really been thinking about.
 The thing is, the word “love” – in our society, at least – has had too many things attached to it.
 Some people talk about “romantic love” or “friendship love” – some people differentiate between loving someone and “being in love” with someone.
 But the truth is, no matter how you want to talk about it, we have attached just a ton of baggage to the word love.
 And I don’t think that is fair.

-In my case, I’ve realized that I’ve had a lot of people attach things like “I NEED you” or “I want to be with you forever” or “now you have to take care of me” or “I want to have a sexual relationship with you” or “I want to move in” to a simple expression of love.
-Or in some cases, in my past, just even to the statement, “I really like you” or “I enjoy spending time with you.”
+In my case, I’ve realized that I’ve had a lot of people attach things like “I NEED you,” “I want to be with you forever,” “Now you have to take care of me,” or “I want to have a sexual relationship with you” or “I want to move in” to a simple expression of love.
+Or, in some cases, in my past, just even to the statement, “I really like you” or “I enjoy spending time with you.”

 I love.
 That’s just what the fuck I do.
 And I’m not going to be afraid of saying it anymore.
 How someone takes it is their business, I guess, but I’m just going to say it.
 I can’t keep quiet any longer.